Nova Scotia Liberals release platform with $1.08-billion in spending, tax cuts

 “It promotes innovative new programs that support families, seniors and communities.”

-The Liberals had already promised several major initiatives in the budget that are also part of their platform, including a pledge to reduce taxes for 500,00 low– and middle-income earners and a pre-primary initiative for four-year-olds that would include 9,000 children by 2020 at an annual cost of about $49-million.
+The Liberals had already promised several major initiatives in the budget that are also part of their platform, including a pledge to reduce taxes for 500,000 low- and middle-income earners and a pre-primary initiative for four-year-olds that would include 9,000 children by 2020 at an annual cost of about $49 million.

 There is also previously announced money to twin 100-series highways, upgrade gravel roads, and create collaborative care centres.